fatzebra/FatZebra-WooCommerce/readme.txt

 = 1.4.3 =
 * Bug fix to handle missing card holder name when updating payment details for subscriptions

+= 1.4.4 =
+* Updated to use the default card form provided by WooCommerce
+* Fixed issue with redirect upon successful payment

 == Support ==